-A Congeneric Merger is one of the important types of merger in the corporate world.
-Such a merger involves the merger of two companies who operate in the same industry but offer different products or different lines of products.
+A Congeneric Merger is one of the important types of a merger in the corporate world.
+Such a merger involves the merger of two companies that operate in the same industry but offer different products or different lines of products.
 Though these companies do not offer the same products, they may have in common technology, production processes, and/or distribution channels.
 We also call this merger Concentric Merger.

 This type of merger is an important growth strategy that allows companies to boost their revenue through diversification.
 The primary objective of this merger is to extend the product line by using the product and customer base of the two companies.

 - Congeneric Merger – Reasons